swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 Shell has many uses, today we are going to focus on using it to manage and setup directories holding project data and related files.

-Keeping your projects organized is am important as keeping an organized lab book.
+Keeping your projects organized is as important as keeping an organized lab book.

 [A Quick Guide to Organizinf Computational Biology Projects](http://bit.ly/AADX8F)